virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 - [All Containers By Type](#all-containers-by-type)

 ## Particular Container
-The `nodeId` parameter is used to select a particular container for the action to be executed at it.
+The `nodeId` parameter is used to indicate a particular container for the action to be executed at it.
 If you know the **Node ID** of a container (displayed at the Jelastic dashboard next to the required node), you can set it statically.

 For example: